Marcus Adoro

-Marcus Antonius Corpuz Adoro (born December 31, 1971) is a Filipino musician who was the lead guitarist of the Eraserheads, a Filipino alternative rock band in the 1990s.
-He is also known by the stage name or band name Markus Highway.
+Marcus Antonius Corpuz Adoro (born December 31, 1971) is a Filipino musician.
+He is best known as the lead guitarist of the alternative rock band Eraserheads.
+Adoro has also released solo music under the name Markus Highway.

 Eraserheads

 During his days as lead guitarist for the Eraserheads, Adoro only had a few contributions when it came to songwriting.
 He would compose one song per album, which were usually album fillers, like "Punk Zappa" in the album, Circus, and "Southsuperhiway" in the album, Natin99.
 The most contributions he had ever given to the band was in the album Carbon Stereoxide, in which he wrote the songs "Pula", "Wala", and "Escalator Alligator".

 Adoro's style of lead guitar was a very significant piece to the Eraserheads' sound, and to a greater extent, using takamine, Gibson and Yamaha the sound that came to define Pinoy alternative rock.
 His minimalist approach contrasted with the "flashier" style of most local guitarists of the time.
 Instead of long, epic solos, Adoro preferred "pretty little ditties" that often complement the tone of the song.
 His "less is more" method resembles that of many guitarists from Manila's '80s underground punk scene, particularly Bobby Balingit (The Wuds) and Resty Cornejo (Identity Crisis).
 During the band's later years, Adoro began to acquire a fascination with electric guitar noises and environmental sounds which he would incorporate to his style as the band's music progressed and became more experimental.